How to Write Better Queries for Time-Series Data Analysis With Custom SQL Functions

 And time-series data comes at you fast, sometimes generating millions of data points per second.
 Because of the sheer volume and rate of information, time-series data can be complex to query and analyze, even in SQL.

 There are over 70 different TimescaleDB hyperfunctions ready to use today.
-Here are some of the most popular ones and how they can help you:
+Here are some of the most popular ones and how they can help you handle your time-series data:

 - Time-based analysis: